Furnace Repair Checklist

 - Make sure the button is on “heat” rather than “off” or “cool.”

 - Make certain the program is displaying the correct day and time and is programmed to “run.”
 If you’re having a hard time turning off the program, set the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will force the heat to start if thermostat settings are a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than what the room temperature currently is.